polysyllabic/chaos/docs/chaosface.md

 current status of Chaos to your viewers:

 * Active Mods: Shows the mods currently in effect with progress bars indicating how much time remains for each mod.
-* Votes: Shows the mods currently available to be voted on, along with the number of votes each mod has currently received
+* Votes: Shows the mods currently available to be voted on, along with the number of votes each mod has currently received.
 * Vote Timer: A progress bar showing the time left for the current voting cycle.

 To add these overlays to OBS or SLOBS, perform the following steps: